 JFK played left end and tackle on the football team at Choate Hall, his prep school, and swam on the varsity team at Harvard, according to Sports Illustrated.
-Slim and square-shouldered, he might have been the president who looked the most fit, even though in reality he was plagued with health problems, including Addison’s disease and often-severe back pain.
+Slim and square-shouldered, he might have been the president who looked the fittest, even though in reality he was plagued with health problems, including Addison’s disease and often severe back pain.
 JFK’s best sport may have been golf.

 “He had a wonderfully lyric swing,” Smith says.
 “I remember talking to a golf pro who told me that if Kennedy had been healthy and had wanted to, he could have been a professional golfer.”

 JFK also loved watching sports and appearing at sporting events.
 At the Army-Navy football game, Smith says, Kennedy would spend the first half sitting on the Army side and then switch at halftime.
 “The midshipmen would chant, ‘Welcome home!’” he says.
 Kennedy also was known for his devotion to the Boston Red Sox.

 At Whittier College in California, Richard Nixon was a benchwarmer on the football team, an undersized lineman whose most outstanding attribute was that no matter how hard the starters hit him in practice, he picked himself up off the grass and lined up again for more punishment.
 “He was used as scrap iron, he often said,” Smith explains.
 “But he had incredible self-discipline and determination.”

 Throughout his life, he remained a devoted fan of the game, and as president, by some accounts, he gave his friend, Washington Redskins coach George Allen, a play to run in the 1973 Super Bowl, according to the Nixon Foundation website.

 But Nixon became more famous as a bowler.
 He installed a single-lane bowling alley in the White House, and he and his wife, Pat, both used it regularly, according to Smith, who knew Nixon and describes him as proficient at the game.